French-Brian/CI_CD/README.md

 - Close and reopen VS Code so it picks up Node/npm.

 **d.
 Optional: To verify Node/npm was installed correctly.**
-- In VS Code, go to Terminal → New Terminal, then run:
+- In VS Code, go to Terminal → New Terminal, then run:/

-* node -v
+node -v

-* npm -v
+npm -v

 - You should see version numbers (e.g., v22.x, 10.x/11.x).
 <br>